nandumate/Wedding-Planner/README.md

 CSS3: To design a visually appealing and user-friendly interface.
 JavaScript: To add interactivity and dynamic functionality.
 🚀 How It Works
-Browse and Customize
+Browse and Customize:
 Explore themes, ideas, and tools to personalize your wedding.

-Plan and Organize
+Plan and Organize:
 Use the platform to manage vendors, guest lists, budgets, and timelines.

-Stay On Track
+Stay On Track:
-Access all your wedding plans on the go with a user-friendly and mobile-re
+Access all your wedding plans on the go with a user-friendly and mobile-responsive design.